ralphkjones/CucumberSikuliSlides/README.md

 # One Jar

 I would love to have this as a one jar executable.
 I have never been able to have the one jar class loader find the glue.
-In the name of P. Simon Tufts
+In the name of P. Simon Tufts!